hayharp/ILapp-barebones/README.md

 Lastly, make sure your venv (and project, and vscode) directory is in .gitignore, to avoid conflicting venvs getting pushed to GitHub.

+## Running a Demo Experiment

+After the Flask server is running, the link `localhost:5000/demo` will run a demo experiment.
+The demo is three trials long, and demonstrates data iteration methods after the fifth time the link is accessed (split size is 2, gen size is 4).
+Results can be found in the `results/demo` directory.

 ## Deployment Checklist

 1. Ensure that requirements.txt is up to date